Skip to content

 Complete the dialog by selecting applications that should be concluded and specifying whether or not this test was successful.
 You can optionally provide notes for future reporting on test activity.

-If you're testing multiple applications, and you had mixed testing results, you can conclude the applications separately and provide different details as necessary.
+If you’re testing multiple applications and you have mixed testing results, you can conclude the tests separately and provide different details as necessary.

-Once you conclude your test, Arpio will turn down AWS resources that cost money and update other resources to the latest recovery point.
+Once you conclude your test, Arpio will turn down cloud resources that cost money and update other resources to the latest recovery point.